Allowances in Renovation Contracts: The #1 Reason Projects Blow Budget

 What markup do contractors charge on allowance overruns?

-Typically 10–25% on top of the overrun.
+Typically 10–25% on top of the overrun for residential work.
 Some charge higher on small overruns to offset the hassle of processing a change order for a minor line.

 Can I buy fixtures myself to avoid markup?